Tom Cheek

 Thomas F. Cheek (June 13, 1939 – October 9, 2005) was an American sports commentator who is best remembered as the play-by-play radio announcer for the Toronto Blue Jays of Major League Baseball (MLB), from the team's establishment in 1977 until his retirement in 2004.
 During that time, he covered a 27-year streak of 4,306 consecutive games plus 41 post-season games—from the first Blue Jays game on April 7, 1977, until June 3, 2004.
 He was inducted to the Blue Jays Level of Excellence in 2004.

 Cheek's best-known call was perhaps his description of Joe Carter's dramatic title-clinching home run in Game 6 of the 1993 World Series, when he said, "Touch 'em all, Joe, you'll never hit a bigger home run in your life!"
 He is also author of the book Road to Glory, chronicling the first 16 years of Blue Jays baseball.

-Cheek received the 2013 Ford C. Frick Award after being nominated as a finalist for the award every year since 2005.
+Cheek posthumously received the Ford C. Frick Award from the Baseball Hall of Fame in 2013 after being nominated as a finalist for the award every year since 2005.